MartonHorvath98/BINP11_LU/Pages/Bash/README.md

 *Using regular expressions*

 Looking for patterns to match while using the SED command, regular expressions can be a powerful tool which provide great flexibility.
-More can be found about them in the regular expression <li><a href="../regexp.md">cheatsheet</a></li>!
+More can be found about them in the regular expression <a>href="./regexp.md">cheatsheet</a>!